 The appeals board will issue a written decision on the appeal, including the rationale for its decision, within ten class days of convening.
 A copy of the decision will be provided to the complainant, respondent, and the appropriate academic unit administrator, who are required to maintain the confidentiality of the document to the extent permitted by law.
 The academic unit administrator or dean will implement the redress or sanction.
 The decision of the appeals board is final and shall be effective immediately.

-G. Requests for Reconsideration.
-Each hearing body shall allow a complainant or respondent to request reconsideration of a case within thirty calendar days of its decision, if either party can demonstrate that new information has been learned .
+Requests for Reconsideration.
+Each hearing body shall allow a complainant or respondent to request reconsideration of a case within thirty calendar days of its decision, if either party can demonstrate that new information has been learned that was not available or known to the appealing party during the conduct process.
 An exception to the thirty day time limit may be granted by the appropriate hearing body only upon a showing of good cause.

 Sanctions and Remedies.
 Disciplinary sanctions imposed should be based on a consideration of all circumstances in a particular case, including a student’s record of any prior misconduct.
 Failure to comply with a sanction imposed may form the basis for additional conduct charges and the imposition of more severe disciplinary sanctions.

 Sanctions for an individual may include any one or more of the following: